-Thomas James Armstrong Memorial Professor of Practical Theology and Church History
+Thomas James Armstrong Memorial Professor of Church History

 B.A.
 (Gordon College)